subalterngames/chipnumpy/README.md

 # Chipnumpy

-**Chipnumpy is a module for creating simple "chiptune" style audio waveforms using numpy.**
+**Chipnumpy is a module for creating simple chiptune style audio waveforms using numpy.**

+Chipnumpy was inspired by [chippy](https://github.com/benmoran56/chippy).
+It has a similar API and generates the same types of waveforms.
+Unlike chippy, chipnumpy uses numpy, which makes it significantly faster.

 To install: